Variables

 To use variables, declare them in a separate variables block in the card root.
 When declaring a variable, specify the following parameters:

-• name: The name, can consist of Latin characters in different cases, digits, and _ and . symbols.
+• name: Name, which can consist of uppercase and lowercase Latin characters, digits, and the characters _ and ..
 It can't start with a digit or a dot.

-• type: The type of variable.
+• type: Type of variable.
 See Data types.

 For example: